ClusterHQ/flocker/docs/faq/index.rst

 The control service can stop and all containers and the dataset will continue to function.

 If you want to provide sudo-HA for the control service you can.
-The control service saves a json file in :file:`/var/lib/flocker/`, of which you can take periodic backups.
+The control service saves a :file:`.json` file in :file:`/var/lib/flocker/`, of which you can take periodic backups.
-In case of failure you can easily restore the control service, as long as you replace the json file and have all the needed certificates that were used by the failed control service.
+In case of failure you can easily restore the control service, as long as you replace the :file:`.json` file and have all the needed certificates that were used by the failed control service.

-Backing up your control and cluster certificates along with the json file is a good idea.
+Backing up your control and cluster certificates along with the :file:`.json` file is a good idea.

 Are AWS IAM roles supports with AWS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^